libxsmm/libxsmm/README.md

 make STATIC=0
 ```

-The behavior of the intercepted GEMM routines (statically wrapped or via LD_PRELOAD) can be controlled using the environment variable LIBXSMM_GEMM i.e., 0: sequential below-threshold routine without OpenMP but with fallback to BLAS (default), 1: OpenMP-parallelized but without internal parallel region, and 2: OpenMP-parallelized with internal parallel region:
+The behavior of the intercepted GEMM routines (statically wrapped or via LD_PRELOAD) can be controlled using the environment variable LIBXSMM_GEMM i.e., 0:&#160;sequential below-threshold routine without OpenMP but with fallback to BLAS (default), 1:&#160;OpenMP-parallelized but without internal parallel region, and 2:&#160;OpenMP-parallelized with internal parallel region:

 ```
 LIBXSMM_GEMM=2 ./myapplication